gongahkia/yuho/doc/syntax.md

 // MATCH CASE _
     // match => declares the beginning of a match case construct within curly braces
+        // also note that you can optionally specify a match predicate after the match keyword based on how complex you require the pattern-matching construct to be
     // case => specifies each predicate case condition that could arise from a match construct
     // := => delimits the relationship between a given case and its consequence
     // consequence => follows every case and exception condition as the resulting expression of a given case predicate being fulfilled
     // _ => catch-all fall-through default operator that executes when all other predicate case conditions fail to be met that MUST ALWAYS BE SPECIFIED to cover all edge cases
     // pass => skips execution and evaluaton of the current block, the equivalent of pass in other programming languages like Python
         // note that where a given fall-through default case has no code to evaluate, we just write pass (as seen below)
-    // also observe that we can directly assign the result of a match case construct to variables similar to other functional languages
+    // observe that we can directly assign the result of a match case construct to variables similar to other functional languages

 money currentBankAccount := $100,000.00

-boolean brokeOrNot := match anExampleMatchValue {
+boolean brokeOrNot := match {
     case currentBankAccount <= $200,000.00 := consequence TRUE
     case currentBankAccount > $200,000.00 := consequence FALSE
     case _ := consequence pass // since this is a boolean match statement, the _ case predicate in actuality will never run, so we leave the code as pass
 } // here brokeOrNot evaluates in the back-end to TRUE

+boolean isGuilty := TRUE
+string finalJudgement := match isGuilty {
+    case TRUE := consequence "Go to Jail!" case FALSE := consequence "You have been acquitted!" case _ := consequence "This will never run but is useful for proper edge-guarding."
+} // here finalJudgement evaluates in the back-end to the string "Go to Jail!"
 ```

 ## Functions